google/skia-buildbot/BAZEL_CHEATSHEET.md

 ### TypeScript support

-Currently, Gazelle only generates front-end Bazel targets for the directories explicitly listed in `//bazel/gazelle/frontend/allowlist.go`.
-Edit this file to enable generation of front-end targets for your app.

 TypeScript support is provided via a custom Gazelle extension which can be found in `//bazel/gazelle/frontend`.

-Tip: see [here](#testing-typescript-code) for details on how this extension decides which rule to generate for a given TypeScript file.
+Tip: See [here](#testing-typescript-code) for details on how this extension decides which rule to generate for a given TypeScript file.

 ## Buildifier